 This registration form is to become a "registered member" of GASS.
 Only registered members may vote on any issue or run for board positions.
-It is not necessary to be a registered member to attend GASS meetings or functions.
+It is not necessary to be a registered member to attend GASS meetings and other functions.